Name: Valerie Healy

 Hft service: Bristol

-How long have you been volunteering at
+How long have you been volunteering at Hft?

 I’ve been volunteering at an Hft supported living service in Bristol since January 2018.

-What made you decide to start
+What made you decide to start volunteering at Hft?

 I used to be involved with a learning disability charity in my hometown of Cork in Ireland.
 I found it really interesting and rewarding, so when I moved to Bristol I wanted to do something similar again.
-I found a volunteer opportunity at Hft and thought it looked like a great company to be involved with, so I applied.
+I found a volunteer opportunity at Hft and thought it looked like a great charity to be involved with, so I applied.

 I’m now volunteering once a week as well as working in a veterinary pathology lab.

-What kind of things do you do as a
+What kind of things do you do as a volunteer?

-I’m assigned to work one to one with a lady called Berry through Hft’s volunteer buddy scheme, but I often take part in activities with the others at the house.
+I’m assigned to work one-to-one with a lady called Berry through Hft’s volunteer buddy scheme, but I often take part in activities with the others at the house.
 I try to do fun activities and concentrate on people’s social interests as I know that support workers are very busy and there isn’t always time for the silly stuff!